vipulbhj/vipulbhj/blogs/LearningsWhileBuildingNRAF/TheCuriousCaseOfResDotRender/README.md

 As my first instinct was to somehow find the path of the file which called `render`, I started by googling ["how to find the path of a file which called some function"](https://www.google.com/search?q=how+to+find+the+path+of+a+file+which+called+some+function), which to my surprise let to some legit [information](https://stackoverflow.com/questions/13227489/how-can-one-get-the-file-path-of-the-caller-function-in-node-js).

 While this is "a way" of hacking together a solution, this just didn't seem right.
 This would be extremely bad for performance, and shouts `HACK-IST` from a distance.
 Moreover, it just didn't feel right, so I decided to dive into `ExpressJS` source code and find how they are doing it.

 **P.S: _Thank you open source._**

 ## Finding the secret sauce

-In the super early days of [NRAF](https://github.com/vipulbhj/nraf) development, I often refered to `Express` source code for "inspiration", "validation of my ideas" and sometimes just pure learning.
-With that, I had some prior experience and familarity with the source code which helped in finding things quickly.
+In the super early days of [NRAF](https://github.com/vipulbhj/nraf) development, I often referred to `Express` source code for "inspiration", "validation of my ideas" and sometimes just pure learning.
+With that, I had some prior experience and familiarity with the source code which helped in finding things quickly.

 > The good thing with the source code of `Express` is, it's not huge and overly complicated by fancy build tools, so it's approachable to people of all experience levels.

-I initially started by looking at what [default settings](https://github.com/expressjs/express/blob/ea537d907d61dc693587fd41aab024e9df2e14b1/lib/application.js#L70) which are used when you initialized an app.
+I initially started by looking at what [default settings](https://github.com/expressjs/express/blob/ea537d907d61dc693587fd41aab024e9df2e14b1/lib/application.js#L70) which are used when you initialised an app.

 ```js
 app.defaultConfiguration = function defaultConfiguration() {